Ansorn07/Skill-Summit/README.md

 # 📚 SkillSummit – Japan Edition

-A modern, beautifully designed React + Tailwind web application that displays top online courses with a calming Japanese aesthetic.
-Supports real-time filtering, dynamic UI, and smooth animations.
+**SkillSummit – Japan Edition** is a sleek and modern web application built with React and TailwindCSS.
+It showcases top online courses through a minimalist, Japanese-inspired interface.
+The application supports dynamic filtering, responsive design, and smooth animations for an engaging user experience.

-🌸 Features
+## Features

-Japanese-inspired user interface design
+* Elegant Japanese-themed user interface

-Developed using React and TailwindCSS
+* Developed using React and TailwindCSS for optimal performance and design consistency

-Custom animated spinner for loading state
+* Custom animated loader for improved visual feedback during data fetch

-Category-based filtering functionality
+* Real-time category-based course filtering

-Interactive course cards with wishlist capability
+* Interactive course cards with wishlist functionality

-Smooth transitions and hover animations for better UX
+* Smooth UI transitions and responsive hover effects

-Fully responsive layout compatible with all devices
+* Fully responsive design, optimized for all screen sizes and devices